-Formerly known as Rangeley Lakes Region Logging Museum, our organization is a State of Maine, non-profit formed in 1979.
+Our museum is a State of Maine, non-profit formed in 1979.
 The Museum building was erected in 1994.
-We are located in the heart of Rangeley, amongst wildlife and beautiful surroundings of waterfalls, lakes, streams, and rivers – where logging operations had taken place dating back to the 1800’s.
+We are located in the heart of Dallas Plantation/Rangeley, amongst wildlife and beautiful surroundings of waterfalls, lakes, streams, and rivers – where logging operations had taken place dating back to the 1800’s.

 A vast collection of artifacts from across the Northeast continue to be donated to the museum; hundreds of artifacts from Maine’s logging operations, including snubbing machines, sleds, an extensive collection of crosscut and chain saws, and an original forerunner of the skidder.
 Our exhibits on traditional art by Maine lumbermen include hand carved fan towers, model drag drays, logging sleds, three 6’ x 8’ dioramas depicting historic forestry and conservation and chain saw carvings by founder Rodney Richard and his family of three generations.
 Oil paintings by Alden Grant, grandson of the founder of Grants Kennebago Camps, document life in the region’s lumber camps from 1915 to 1928.
 An array of photography depicting logging camps and operations include French photographer, Madeleine de Sinety’s works.

-Our annual Logging Festival and parade, always held on the last weekend in July, includes a full, two-day festival complete with hands-on, visual exhibits and presentations.
-With 2019 being our 39th Annual Logging Festival, we continue to create an old-fashioned, logging day themed festival complete with authentic "burying of the bean-hole beans" dinner on Saturday, reflector oven biscuits, Lumber Jack and Lumber Jill logging competitions, children's activities, woodworker demonstrations and exhibits, and indoor & outdoor forest history and industry exhibits.
+Our annual Logging Festival and parade, always held in July, includes a full, two-day festival complete with hands-on, visual exhibits and presentations.
+With 2022 being our 41st Annual Logging Festival, we continue to create an old-fashioned, logging day themed festival complete with authentic "burying of the bean-hole beans" dinner on Saturday, reflector oven biscuits, Lumber Jack and Lumber Jill logging competitions, children's activities, woodworker demonstrations and exhibits, and indoor & outdoor forest history and industry exhibits.

 We offer visitors to take a “step back in time” to experience a way of life that has changed tremendously with new technology.
 New technology has taken the place of hard, dangerous and physical labor from years’ past.
 A way of life that is left to be shared through artifacts and exhibits; and by stories told by retired loggers.
 We have chronicled many logging stories through exhibits and displays that will continue to teach all of a time mostly forgotten but very much respected.